ethereum/portal-blog/pages/posts/2024-portal-prague.md

 ![Glados plans](../../public/images/2024-prague-glados-plans.jpeg)

 Glados is our network monitoring infrastructure.
-It provide visibility into the current and historical status of our live networks.
+It provides visibility into the current and historical status of our live networks.
 During the summit we discussed future plans for more graphs and information we want from Glados and new types of monitoring that we want to be possible.
 Glados has continued to